VisualComposer/builder/readme.txt

 **>> Discover All The Benefits of [Visual Composer Website Builder](https://visualcomposer.com/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme)**

 == Installation ==

-Visual Composer can be installed like any other regular WordPress plugin either by uploading the zip file or install it straight from the plugin repository inside the WordPress admin.
+Visual Composer can be installed like any other regular WordPress plugin either by uploading a *.zip* file or install it straight from the plugin repository inside the WordPress admin.

 Once installed, click 'Activate Plugin' to finish the installation.

-You can now use Visual Composer Website Builder on your site:
+**You can now use Visual Composer Website Builder on your site:**

 * Go to Pages or Posts
-* Choose 'Add New with Visual Composer'
+* Choose Add New with Visual Composer

-To receive additional elements, templates, and extensions it is recommended to activate **Visual Composer Hub**.
-A cloud marketplace for downloading additional elements, templates, and extensions.
+To receive additional elements, templates, and extensions it is recommended to **activate Visual Composer Hub**.
+It's cloud marketplace (*free and premium*) for downloading additional elements, templates, and extensions.

 **Visual Composer Hub Activation**

-After plugin installation, open your WordPress admin panel and do the following:
+Once you have installed and activated the Visual Composer plugin, do the following:

-* Open your WordPress admin panel;
+* Open your WordPress admin panel
-* Hover over Visual Composer in the left side menu and choose Getting Started;
+* Hover over Visual Composer in the left side menu and choose **Getting Started**
+* To activate free license, click in **Activate Free**
+* Provide your email address and click on **Get License**
+* Copy your unique license key and head back to your WordPress admin panel
+* Enter your license key and click **Activate**
-* Select Create New Page;
+* Select **Create New Page** and you are all set to start building your website
-* Open the Visual Composer Hub;
-* Click on the Get Started button at the top;
-* Select Activate Free;

 More information and tutorial videos on [how to activate Visual Composer Hub](https://visualcomposer.com/help/visual-composer-hub/free-activation/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme).